j-aloko/Auction-Test-App/README.md

 ### An auto-bidding feature
 The ability to activate auto-bidding.
-The next time someone else makes a bid on the marked item, the  bot should automatically outbid them by 1.
+The next time someone else makes a bid on the marked item, the  bot should automatically outbid them +1.

 ### Auto bidding configuration page
 A user can configure a maximum amount and a percentage threshold, i.e., a percentage of the  maximum amount at which, auto-bidding stops, and a notification alert 		 is sent to the user.

-#Solution
+# Solution

 # Backend Process